Message to Families attending Children’s Health Ireland Hospitals. 25th June – to 28th June 2021.

 We are asking all families if their child’s care is not urgent to help us by only attending if your child needs emergency or urgent care.

-- All routine outpatient appointments are cancelled and this includes phlebotomy and radiology.
+All routine outpatient appointments are cancelled, this includes phlebotomy and radiology.

-Click here for updates CHI at Temple Street: 4th June – Tuesday 8th June 2021.
+Click here for updates CHI at Temple Street: 25th to 28th June 2021

 Data Protection Office Update